Putin apologised for Russia Hitler claims: Israel PM's office

 Issued on: Modified:

-Jerusalem (AFP) – Israel's Prime Minister Naftali Bennett said Thursday that Russian leader Vladimir Putin has apologised for remarks made by Moscow's top diplomat, Sergei Lavrov, who claimed Adolf Hitler may have had "Jewish blood".
+Jerusalem (AFP) – Russian President Vladimir Putin has apologised for remarks made by his Foreign Minister Sergei Lavrov, who claimed Adolf Hitler may have had "Jewish blood", Israel said on Thursday.

+Lavrov's comments sparked outrage in Israel, which has sought to maintain ties with Russia following the invasion of Ukraine.

 "The Prime Minister accepted President Putin's apology for Lavrov's remarks and thanked him for clarifying his attitude towards the Jewish people and the memory of the Holocaust," Bennett's office said in a statement.